 Inland shipping certificate

-• pleasure craft of 100m3 (length x width x depth)
+• has a hull capacity of 100m3 (length x width x depth) or more

-You can apply for an inland shipping certificate to classification societies or inspection bodies (klassenbureaus or keuringsinstanties, in Dutch) that have been approved by the Human Environment and Transport Inspectorate (ILT).
+You can apply for an inland shipping certificate to classification societies or inspection bodies (klassenbureaus or keuringsinstanties) that are approved by the Human Environment and Transport Inspectorate (ILT).
+Your pleasure craft must meet the technical requirements specific to its type and size for this certificate.

 CE marking

-The Pleasure craft must bear a manufacturer's plate with CE marking.
+Pleasure craft must bear a manufacturer's plate (bouwersplaatje, in Dutch) with CE marking.
+This is a European label that proves that the craft meets the European requirements.
 The plate should be visible from the steering position of the vessel.

 Applying for CE marking